 At our nursery in Nottingham, Angels by Day, our priority is to ensure the children are happy and safe.
 We ensure the children have the best experience possible whilst in our setting, giving them lots of opportunities to learn through play.
 We believe that letting children learn by doing things for themselves and finding their own way of doing things is much more exciting and helps them to remember.

-When setting up activities, it could be something as simple as dinosaurs in the sand tray and adding small wooden pieces, which follows our curiosity approach, that implement learning into an activity.
-Just in that one activity alone, you can cover; social skills, counting, building up language and using their imaginations.
-Children often love to play with small world activities such as dinosaurs, cars, wild animals, and so many more.
+When setting up activities, it could be something as simple as putting dinosaurs in the sand tray and adding small wooden pieces.
+This follows our curiosity approach and implements learning into an activity.
+Just in that one activity alone, you can cover social skills, counting, building up language, and using children’s imaginations.
+Children often love to play with small-world activities such as dinosaurs, cars, wild animals, and so many more.

 Learning through Creativity